nicolasagudelo/hero_journey/README.md

 <hr>

-To install the game go into the releases section from [this repository](https://github.com/nicolasagudelo/hero_journey) at github.
+To install the game go into the <strong>releases</strong> section from [this repository](https://github.com/nicolasagudelo/hero_journey) at github.

-Then at the very end of the page under the Assets section choose the file <strong>hero_journey.zip</strong> to download the game and the assets needed to execute it.
-After that you can unzip the file and execute the executable file <strong>hero_journey.exe</strong> to play the game.
+Then at the very end of the releases page under the Assets section choose the file <strong>hero_journey.zip</strong> to download the game.
+After that you can unzip the file and execute the executable file inside <strong>hero_journey.exe</strong> to play the game.

 <hr>